-Russell Investments Global Bond (Euro Hedged) Fund
+Russell Investments Global Credit Fund

-Russell Investments Global Bond (Euro Hedged) Fund's investment objective is to provide income and capital growth by investing primarily in transferable debt instruments denominated in a variety of currencies, which include but are not limited to, municipal and government bonds, agency debt (being that issued by local authorities or public international bodies of which one or more States is a member), mortgage related debt and corporate debt that are listed, traded or dealt in on a Regulated Market in the OECD and which may have fixed or floating interest rates.
+Russell Investments Global Credit Fund's investment objective is to provide income and capital growth by investing primarily in transferable debt instruments (including, but not limited to bonds, convertible bonds and contingent capital securities) denominated in a variety of currencies which include but are not limited to, corporate, agency (being that issued by local authorities or public international bodies of which one or more governments is a member) municipal, government and, mortgage related debt (including, but not limited to agency and non-agency mortgage-backed securities) that are listed, traded or dealt in on a Regulated Market in the OECD and which may have fixed or floating interest rates.

-At least two-thirds of the assets of the Fund will be invested in transferable debt instruments.
-No more than one third of the assets of the Fund will be invested in money market instruments including, but not limited to, T-bills, certificates of deposit, commercial paper, banker's acceptances and letters of credit, whose maturity or interest rate reset period does not exceed 397 days.
-The Fund will not purchase equity securities but may hold them if they are acquired through a restructuring of a company's debt instruments that are already held by the Fund.
+At least two-thirds of the total assets of the Fund (without taking into account ancillary liquid assets) will be invested in transferable debt instruments worldwide.
+The Fund will not invest more than one third of its total assets in aggregate in bank deposits and/or convertible bonds and bonds with warrants attached or money market instruments (including, but not limited to, T-bills, certificates of deposit, commercial paper, bankers' acceptances and letters of credit, whose maturity or interest rate reset period does not exceed 397 days).
+Investments in convertible bonds and bonds with warrants attached may in aggregate not exceed 25 per cent of the Fund's total assets.
+The Fund will not purchase equity securities but may hold them if they are acquired through a restructuring of a company's debt that is already held by the Fund.
+The Fund may also hold derivative instruments in relation to equity indices as specified below.

-Investors should note that the Russell Investments Global Bond (Euro Hedged) Fund may also invest in transferable debt instruments with non-investment grade ratings or in unrated instruments which are deemed to be of comparable quality.
-The Fund will not invest more than 30 per cent. of its assets in non-investment grade instruments.
+Russell Investments Global Credit Fund may also invest in transferable debt instruments with non-investment grade ratings or in unrated instruments which are deemed to be of comparable quality.
+The Fund will not invest more than 30 per cent of its assets in non-investment grade instruments.